 Measuring in the magnetic field

 Local magnetization measuring in the very small objects is one of the most promising field in the nanotechnology investigations.
 Investigation of ultra thin magnetic films will make possible the tenfold increase of capacity of storage devices; spintronics elements will lead to the development of fundamentally new computes, which “read/write/save” processes will be carried out on one single chip, magnetostriction may be useful for construction of nanoelectronic devices.
-Magnetic-force microscopy allows visualizing and manipulating the magnetization with resolution of tens of nanometer.
+Magnetic-force microscopy (MFM) allows visualizing and manipulating the magnetization with resolution of tens of nanometer.

 SPM features, that have the most importance for the work with magnetic samples: